crosire/reshade/include/README.md

 #include <reshade.hpp>

 // Define this variable in exactly one of your source code files.
-// The function table is automatically populated in the call to 'reshade::register_addon' and overwrites all Dear ImGui functions. imgui_function_table g_imgui_function_table = {};
+// The function table is automatically populated in the call to 'reshade::register_addon()' and overwrites all Dear ImGui functions. imgui_function_table g_imgui_function_table = {};

 bool g_popup_window_visible = false;